1 Getting started with otrace and oshell¶

 Note that we need to activate tracing explicitly by setting parameter

-to trace traceassert
+trace_active to True to trace traceassert calls.
+(This step

-is not needed when the trace
+is not needed when the trace command is used, because tracing is

 automatically activated.)